What flowers should you plant in autumn/winter?

 If you are unsure as to which plants will thrive during the cold months, here is a list of the top ten.

 The Dahlias are best for working as a border as other plants begin to tire.
-This plant comes in extremely exotic colours, so works incredibly well to create a colourful theme throughout your garden.
+This plant comes in extremely exotic colors, so works incredibly well to create a colorful theme throughout your garden.
 Dahlias come in a variety of sizes from dwarf to XXL….so choose wisely.